Ready to Get Started?

 We are not tax professionals (surprise!) and this post does not constitute professional tax advice or guidance.
 If you end up going on your solar journey with us, we can connect you with Lucas Tax and Energy, a CPA specializing in energy related tax issues, that we keep on retainer as a service to our customers.

 Duke Energy’s PowerPair incentive provides up to $9,000 in incentives for new solar + battery installations.
-This is a one-time incentive and spaces are limited, customers are selected first come, first served.
+This is a one-time incentive with limited space for Duke Energy customers only.
+There is still capacity remaining for homes in Duke Energy Carolinas territory (unfortunately space has filled for Duke Energy Progress customers).

-This incentive is first-come, first-served, so it’s important to act quickly.
-If you’re interested, don’t wait!
-We’ll help you get all your ducks in a row before space runs out. 🦆
+Right now this is the largest solar incentive available for homes in North Carolina so it’s important to act quickly to take advantage of the extra savings.
+If you’re interested, we’ll help you get all your ducks in a row before space runs out. 🦆

 The Battery Control incentive can be applied to multiple solar batteries, but the total combined incentive is capped to a residential interconnection limit of 20 kW.
 So the maximum incentive you could receive would be $91 a month or $1,092 annually.